 Recently there have been reports of people experiencing side effects such as heart abnormalities and in extreme cases death due to consuming energy drinks.
 The product liability lawyers at PARRIS are highly experienced in this area and want to help those who have suffered due to this dangerous product.

 In many cases, products are poorly designed or manufactured because of efforts to shave production costs and maximize profits, and they may be misrepresented to boost sales.
 Many companies also don’t commit the resources needed for adequate testing before releasing a product to the public.
 This focus on profit has led to countless injuries from various products.
 If you have been injured by a defective product, contact PARRIS in Lancaster to file a defective product liability lawsuit.
 A lawyer from our office serving Palmdale and Santa Clarita can help ensure that victims receive the compensation they are owed.

 Because of the very nature of automobiles, any manufacturing or design defects can cause life-threatening situations.
 The complex nature of modern cars, trucks, and motorcycles, furthermore, makes it so that there are many parts that can fail.
 Although automakers perform numerous tests before they release vehicles to the public, these tests sometimes do not catch potentially hazardous glitches.
 Some automotive defects uncovered in the past few years include:

 - Steering failure

 If you’ve been injured as the result of a faulty auto part or other defective product, a product liability lawyer from our office serving Palmdale, Santa Clarita, and Antelope Valley can help.
-PARRIS has spent more than 25 years practicing law, and we have earned millions of dollars for our Lancaster clients in defective product liability cases.
-A lawyer from our office will represent you through the entire legal process –contact PARRIS today for more information or to schedule a free consultation.
+PARRIS has spent more than 35 years practicing law, and we have won more than $1.4 billion for our clients over the years.
+A lawyer from our office will represent you through the entire legal process—contact PARRIS today for more information or to schedule a free consultation.